Article 2 - Policies General

 NOTE 3: Occasionally, local, state, and/or federal laws do not align.
 When that is the case, the University must establish a position that best allows its mission to be fulfilled in the University community.
 For example, the University does not recognize medical marijuana as an exception to its drug policy.

 28. Failure to Comply: Students and student organizations are expected to comply with and respond appropriately to the reasonable requests of University (including but not limited to such things as new or temporary guidelines) as well as its officials in the performance of their duties.
 Students are expected to appear at conduct hearings to respond to allegations or testify as a witness.
 A failure to properly comply with or complete a sanction or obligation resulting from a conduct hearing or adjudication may also be considered failure to comply with an official request.
-(Level A, B, C, or D)
+(Level A, B, C, D, or E)

 NOTE 1: No lights or decorations may be hung across ceiling or on door.